 - The Best Water-Based Topcoat

-*Update: Check out this post on repairing furniture with Bondo to see how I could have used Bondo and Hot Glue to make the back legs look like they originally did!
+*Update: Check out this post on how to fix a chipped wood corner to see how I could have used Bondo and hot glue to make the back legs look like they originally did!

 Wahoo!
 The legs were finally repaired and everything was ready for some paint.